hlmtre/dhcp/CONTRIBUTING.md

 We do not require a contributors agreement.
 By submitting a patch or merge request to this project, you are agreeing that your code will be covered by the primary license for the project.
-ISC DHCP is currently licenses under the MPL2.0 license.
+ISC DHCP is currently licensed under the MPL2.0 license.

 Here's are the steps in contributing a patch: